AI-Hypercomputer/xpk/docs/installation.md

 # 3. Update your PATH
 export PATH=$PATH:$PWD/bin
 ```

+*Note: Installing from source is recommended only for contributors and advanced users.
+Most users should install via PIP for the best stability.*

 **Persisting the PATH configuration:**
 To use `xpk` in future terminal sessions without re-running the export command, add the binary path to your shell configuration: